oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For example, a governmental Issuer might have the authority to mandate that a Verifier report back information about the credentials presented to it.
 Legal requirements could further enforce this, explicitly undermining Issuer/Verifier unlinkability.
-Similarly, a large service provider issuing credentials might implicitly pressure Verifiers into collusion by incentivizing participation in their larger ecosystem.
+Similarly, a large service provider issuing credentials might implicitly pressure Verifiers into collusion by incentivizing participation in their larger operating environment.
 Deployers of SD-JWT must be aware of these potential power dynamics, mitigate them as much as possible, and/or make the risks transparent to the user.